 Buick Century owners have reported 9 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Buick Century based on all problems reported for the Century.

 Instrument panel cluster faulty! the digital odometer does not work.
 The gear shift display (prnd321) does not work either!
 I have to feel when I switch from park to drive.
 During vehicle inspections I have to guess my correct milage, because it's blank!
 I replaced the instrument panel cluster on February 28, 2010.
 In October 2011 the explained problems reoccurred!.